falvhb/nwch_relaunch_testrepo/README.md

 #### jQuery

-We are aiming towards a jQuery independent architecture and *jQuery should never be used in React components*.
+We are aiming towards a jQuery independent architecture and **jQuery should never be used in React components**.
 Note that [Lodash](https://lodash.com/docs) is included as a utility library which is much smaller and can be used to replace a lot of common jQuery functions.
-Be aware below IE9 is not supported which also removes a lot of the need for jQuery.
+Be aware below IE9 is not supported which also removes the need for jQuery even further.

 ##### Current exceptions